Fl0p/road/README.md

   - Number of houses
   - Road length
   - Cell coverage percentage
-  - Search nodes explored
-  - Weighted objective value
+- **Progress tracking**: Shows search progress, nodes explored, and current best weighted objective (houses - 0.2 × road length)
-- **Visual feedback**: Real-time updates of covered areas and house placements
+- **Visual feedback**: Real-time updates of covered areas and house placements with road sprites
 - **Modern UI**: Dark theme with smooth animations and visual indicators

 ## How to Use